WilkiR/db_final_project/README.md

     - Click the trash can icon.

 To add a message:
-- Naviagte to a message by clicking the _'Message'_ link next to either user or conversation.
+- Navigate to a message by clicking the _'Message'_ link next to either user or conversation.
 - Click the "Add Message" button under the Message List title
 - Leave _'Id'_ and _'Created'_ blank
 - Fill in whatever values for all the other fields.
 (Can't be null)
 - Note:
     - For _'Format'_, choose any item from the drop down menu (besides the default)
+- Click _'Create'_ (not _'Save'_)

+To edit a message:
+- Navigate to the message to be edited.
+- Update the fields as wanted, following the same restrictions as mentioned above.
+- Click _'Save'_.

 To delete a message:
-- Naviagte to the message editor screen for the message you want to find.
+- Navigate to the message editor screen for the message you want to find.
     - Note: You will have to know either the user or the conversation that the message will be listed under.
 - From the editor screen for the message, click _'Delete'_.